andrewrgoss/andrewrgoss.com/content/about.md

 There's too much manual work going on.
 You'd think this would only be happening at smaller companies, but it happens at larger ones too.
 A lot of this stems from not knowing of a better approach, or people being too fearful of being automated out of a job. <a href="https://www.oreilly.com/ideas/insightful-applications-the-next-inflection-in-big-data" target="_blank">Link</a> to blog post on data warehousing.

 Bridge the gap between business and technical.
 Versatility.
 My unique combination of hard and soft skills is what makes me different and something I take pride in.

+There is still so much I don't know and I'm always hungry to keep learning through online materials and conversations with smart people.